objectionary/lints/src/main/resources/org/eolang/motives/errors/lt-incorrect-unlint.md

 +unlint abracadabra
 ```

-Because lint with name "abracadabra" does not exist(perhaps at some
+Because lint with name "abracadabra" doesn't exist(perhaps at some
 point this lint will be added and this example will become correct :) )

 Correct: